falkr/ttm4175/pages/unit-net1/preparation.md

 video: -yz3FV8WliU
 ---

-This second video on IP subnets is quite long but gives plenty of examples for those of you feeling curious about the arithmetic part.
+This second video on IP subnets is quite long, but gives plenty of examples for those of you feeling curious about the arithmetic part.

 ---
 type: youtube